IntroductionScrivener can be a tricky beast to get your head around.

 And that's a completed page.
 Now all you need to do is write the remaining twenty-one.

 What I tend to do, with my Zero Draft approach, is run through the whole script doing rough dialogue and bare panel descriptions.
-When I've finished that, I then dismiss the right-hand pane of index cards altogether (because I don't need the synopsis to tell me what's in each scene any more) and go through it again, fleshing out the panel descriptions.
+When I've finished that, I then dismiss the right-hand pane of index cards altogether (because I don't need the synopsis to tell me what's in each scene any more) and go through it again, fleshing out the panel descriptions, rewriting and sharpening dialogue, etc.

 Quick hint: hold down the Alt key when dragging, and Scrivener will prevent you from dropping any dragged documents “inside” another document (any document in Scrivener can behave like a folder, and contain other documents).
 If you do accidentally drop a document onto another one, it's not the end of the world; you won't lose anything, and can just drag it back into the main folder.
 But the Alt trick saves time, accidents and stress.